 David Tarsh, who posted the petition, said: “Where I live, the temporary cycle lanes around Hammersmith are a source of huge frustration.
 The traffic is frequently gridlocked whilst the cycle lanes alongside are often empty.
 They are dangerous; several people have complained about near misses at junctions and many experienced cyclists won’t use them as they feel the road is safer.
 Ambulances on emergency calls have been badly delayed and they are causing unnecessary pollution because crawling traffic is more polluting than flowing traffic.
 Worst of all, despite clear evidence now that they do more harm than good, our council wants to make them permanent!”

-Roger Lawson, Campaign Director for the Alliance of British Drivers, had this to say: “We welcome this petition.
+Roger Lawson, Campaign Director, had this to say: “We welcome this petition.
 It has been most unfortunate that central Government has supported these irrational measures and permitted some local councils who have an anti-car stance to introduce schemes without public consultation that have increased traffic congestion, increased air pollution, blocked emergency services and increased journey times for all.
 The sooner these schemes are abandoned, and we can return to normal, the better.
 The opposition to such schemes, particularly to road closures, as we saw in Lewisham where we are supporting a campaign by local residents against them, is enormous while local councillors just ignore the complaints”.

 PLEASE SIGN THIS VERY IMPORTANT PETITION